With the 21 million BTC supply cap drawing closer, how long does one Bitcoin take to mine?

-Bitcoin mining remains one of the most popular cryptocurrency ventures for those seeking profits.
-Thousands of miners continue to buy mining rigs and use hefty amounts of electricity to mine bitcoin, garnering criticism for their environmental impact.
+Bitcoin mining remains one of the most popular cryptocurrency ventures for those seeking profits, alongside Ethereum mining and Ethereum staking.
+Miners continue to buy mining rigs and use electricity to mine Bitcoin, garnering criticism for their environmental impact.

-If you're looking to join the mining game, or are just curious as to how it all works, here's a brief look at bitcoin mining.
+If you're looking to join the mining game, or are just curious, here's a brief look at Bitcoin mining.

 How Long Does It Take To Mine 1 Bitcoin?

-There is currently no way to mine just one bitcoin.
-Instead, crypto miners will mine one block, with the reward currently being set at 6.25 BTC per block.
+You cannot mine just 1 Bitcoin, instead crypto miners will mine one block, with the reward set at 6.25 BTC per block.